Nigel Gaisie Reacts to Court Ruling on Agradaa’s Case, Vows to Pray for Evangelist, Video Trends

 Read also

-"It's a victory to the prophetic again, and it's a victory to the Church of God, and it's a victory that day that waits upon the Lord, their strength is renewed.
-And on 31st, the Lord showed me and I said it."
+"It's a victory to the prophetic again, and it's a victory to the Church of God, and it's a victory that day that waits upon the Lord; their strength is renewed.
+And on the 31st, the Lord showed me, and I said it."

-He concluded on the matter, saying he would be praying for Agradaa, adding that the ruling is clear evidence that Ghana has prophets.
+He concluded on the matter, saying that he would be praying for Agradaa, adding that the ruling is clear evidence that prophecies were powerful.

 "So we bless God, and we are praying for her.
 Ghana has prophets, so we should believe in the prophets.
 And we are praying for her."

-Nigel Gaisie triggered reactions on 31st Watch Night when he noted that Agradaa, also known as Patricia Asieduaa or Evangelist Mama Pat, will not serve the full sentence in jail.
+Nigel Gaisie triggered reactions on 31st Watch Night when he claimed that his colleague, also known as Patricia Asieduaa or Evangelist Mama Pat, would not serve the full jail sentence.

-Nigel Gaisie claims to have seen her being released within the year and heard many radio stations announcing it.
+He claimed to have seen Agradaa being released within the year and said that he had heard many radio stations announcing it.

 "I saw Agradaa's release.
 I don't know how it's going to happen.
 On December 22, while I was sleeping, the Lord carried me into a vision.
 I heard on the radio, in a local language, that she had been released," he told his congregants.